armory/knowledge-base/_posts/gcp/2019-08-02-gcp-private-gke-access.md

 ---

 ## Objectives
-1. How to update kubeconfig for Kubectl to access private GKE cluster using *gcloud* cli
+1. How to update kubeconfig for Kubectl to access private GKE cluster using *gcloud*
 2. How to update kubeconfig with GKE cluster master private endpoint
 3. How to authenticate Kubectl for GCP user and service account

 ***
-## Two endpoints in private GKE cluster
+## Two master endpoints

 A private GKE cluster is an important means to isolate a cluster from public internet.
 Private cluster will enable its nodes to have internal RFC-1918 IP address only - **private nodes**.
 This is the characteristics definition of private cluster in GKE.

-Further, **in a private cluster, the cluster master has two endpoints:**
+In a private cluster, the cluster master has two endpoints:

 **1) Private endpoint:** This is the internal IP address of the master, behind an internal load balancer in the master's VPC network.
 Nodes communicate with the master using the private endpoint.
 Any VM in your VPC network, and in the same region as your private cluster, can use the private endpoint.

 **2) Public endpoint:** This is the external IP address of the master.
 You can configure access to the public endpoint.
 In the most restricted case, there is no access to the public endpoint.
 You can relax the restriction by authorizing certain address ranges to access the public endpoint.
 You can also remove all restriction and allow anyone to access the public endpoint.

-## Master endpoint control configurations options
+## Control configurations options

 In a private cluster one can control access to the cluster master endpoints.
 Cluster master can have varying access configurations that can be tuned per security requirements as you will see below.
 1. Public endpoint access *disabled*.